-We’ve all come across items on Ebay that have poor quality photos, and those auctions often have poor results when they finish.
+We’ve all come across items on Ebay, Amazon, Etsy, or a random site offering products that have poor quality photos, and those auctions or sales performances often have poor results.
 It’s a shame that sometimes just a few simple things could make an auction look that much more professional.

 Learning some basic photography tips can greatly enhance the quality of your photos, and your end price.
 From taking a quick glance across Ebay right now, here are a few of the common mistakes that I see sellers making:

 1. Using a flash.
 This bleaches out the item and makes it appear white, flat, and boring.
 Turning off the flash and using some additional lighting around the items might be all that it takes.